Blossoms in Isolation

-Blossoms in Isolation is a compilation of cover versions and reworkings of their own songs by English indie pop band Blossoms, released on 31 May 2020 digitally, with a physical release following on 23 October 2020.
+Blossoms in Isolation is a compilation of cover versions and reworkings of their own songs by the English indie pop band Blossoms, released on 31 May 2020 digitally, with a physical release following on 23 October 2020.
 It was recorded 'in isolation' during the lockdown imposed by the UK government in response to the COVID-19 pandemic in the United Kingdom.